nahobbs5/AzureActiveDirectoryDemo/README.md

 - Bastion provides secure access; avoid exposing VMs to public IPs.
 - For production environments, configure additional security measures (e.g., Network Security Groups, backups).

-### Considerations For Future Projects
+### Considerations For Future Projects/Expansions
-- Policy updates are a lot simpler for an entire computer than at an individual user level as you don't have to worry about making sure the correct user is picked.
+- Policy updates are definitely simpler for an entire computer than at an individual user level.<br>
   I would like to be able to work towards adding desktop backgrounds for users later on.
-- It would also be nice to be able to automate some of these edits once I am more familiar with Active Directory in general.
+- It would also be nice to be able to automate some of these edits once I am more familiar with Active Directory settings in general.